Skip to content

 Start user interaction session

-Called by the client and establishes an interactive session with your authorization server, which redirects the client’s browser session to your IdP consent screen.
+Called by the client to establish an interactive session with your authorization server.
+Also redirects the client’s browser session to your IdP consent screen.

 Look up grant information